When You Find Wildlife

 - Anything you have found can go several hours without food or water and some can easily handle a day or more without hurting it.
 Remember wildlife is very different from domestic animals and birds.
 If you must have it over night, it will probably be sleeping.

 - It is normal for an animal to fast when injured.
 With some injuries, putting anything in the digestive system can kill it, and if solid food is given to a starving animal, it will likely die.
 It’s better to be safe than over react with food and water.

 - Identify before doing anything.
 Is it actually an orphan or an abandoned nest?
 This is a common mistake.
 There are many situations you may encounter.
 The following are only the most common.

 - When you find an apparent orphan, first identify it.
 It may have been left behind by mother or have parents a short distance away.
 Or it may not be an orphan at all, that is, already weaned.

 - Animals roam around while growing, birds do very little, if at all.
 Some baby birds will spend their last few days before achieving flying ability on the ground, while being feed by the parents.
 Otherwise, birds are fully grown before leaving the nest, with few exceptions.
 If a bird is fully feathered, it is adult size.

 - Some animals leave their young hidden while away feeding themselves.
 Good examples are deer and rabbits.

 - Parent birds will feed their chicks, after falling from the nest, while on the ground.
 These may be put back in the nest, on a branch or in a basket attached to the tree.
 We can help you with some information by phone.

 CAUTION!
 Do not approach a large, downy covered chick.
-Great Horned Owl chicks frequently fall from old nest when about on and the parents WILL attack.
+Birds of prey frequently fall from nests and the parents WILL attack.
 Maintain a safe distance and CALL for help.